by Jocelyn Watkin | Feb 6, 2021 | Information

 Find out more about why and how these five activities [habits] work by watching this TV interview with Dr Kanji.
 It is just under 5 minutes duration.
 Or you can clilck on this link: https://youtu.be/F8GIgJ3fM7M

 Dr Kanji has written a book called: “Brain Connections: How to sleep better, worry less and feel happier” where he explores the role of childhood trauma, stress, and the links between stress-related symptoms and fatigue, concentration and dementia.
 He outlines the five habits [activities] that reduce the activity of the stress brain and improve insomnia, anxiety and depression.
-Click here to learn more about this book or to buy it.
+Click here for options on where to buy it.

 Dr Kanji is a New Zealander and a graduate of the Otago Medical School.
 His is a musculoskeletal pain specialist and researcher.
 He explored the sensory amplification of pain in his PhD including the role of the human stress response.